adityaponnada/adityaponnada.github.io/_pages/about.md

 Updates
 ------

+**October, 2025** 🔬 Our longitudinal evaluation of microinteraction ecological momentary assessment paper is now available on [ACM DL](https://dl.acm.org/doi/10.1145/3749541).
+We are presenting this work at [ACM UbiComp 2025](https://www.ubicomp.org/ubicomp-iswc-2025/), in Espoo, Finland.

 **August, 2025** 📝 Excited to join as an Associate Chair for CHI 2026 Computational Interaction subcommittee.
 Send in your best work!

 **July, 2025** 🎉 Paper titled "Longitudinal User Engagement with Microinteraction Ecological Momentary Assessment (μEMA)" accepted at Proceedings of the ACM IMWUT!